 Maybe your Dutch University is Cilo-member?

-Students from Dutch teacher training universities that are belonging to the Cilo-partnership have reserved places until 30 November 2022 under the afore mentioned conditions of payment and balance between NL students and students from outside NL.
+Students from Dutch teacher training universities that are belonging to the Cilo-partnership have reserved places until 15 February 2023 under the afore mentioned conditions of payment and balance between NL students and students from outside NL.
+For each teacher training programme with a Cilo membership, the first registered student does not have to pay the TiE conference fee.
+Please check the following site if your university is member of Cilo: Nuffic/Cilo-Leden.

 To give you an impression of the conference herewith these links: